Killer Party

-Killer Party is a 1986 Canadian comedic supernatural slasher film directed by William Fruet, and starring Martin Hewitt, Ralph Seymour, Elaine Wilkes, Joanna Johnson, Sherry Willis-Burch, and Paul Bartel.
+Killer Party is a 1986 supernatural slasher film directed by William Fruet, and starring Martin Hewitt, Ralph Seymour, Elaine Wilkes, Joanna Johnson, Sherry Willis-Burch, and Paul Bartel.
 It follows a trio of female sorority pledges who unleash a demonic force after participating in an initiation ritual in an abandoned house on their university's campus.

+Released in May 1986, it was the last film in the original library of Metro-Goldwyn-Mayer (MGM) titles dating back to 1924, following the studio's sale from Kirk Kerkorian to Ted Turner the same month.
+While it received little critical notice at the time of its release, the film has gone on to accrue a cult following.